fadhillahrojabhy201/Fadhillah-Rojabhy_Project2/README.md

 ```
 These preprocessed examples are critical for model training, ensuring that both the training and validation datasets are ready for optimal learning and inference.

+## Load Pre-trained Model
+The process of loading pre-trained models is a crucial step in setting up the Bert2GPT Indonesian Text Summarizer, which uses the established weights and configurations of BERT and GPT-2.
+These models serve as the encoder and decoder, respectively, in a sequence-to-sequence architecture.
+### 1. Loading the Pre-trained BERT Model
+The summarization model uses a specific pre-trained BERT model called "cahya/bert-base-indonesian-1.5G".
+BERT acts as the encoder, designed to understand and process the input text.
+Since this BERT model is pre-trained on Indonesian language data, it's well-suited for comprehending the context and linguistic features of Indonesian texts.
+In this step, BERT reads and encodes the input articles, generating contextual embeddings—representations of the text’s meaning and structure, which are used in the summarization process.
+### 2. Loading the Pre-trained GPT-2 Model
+The second step involves loading the GPT-2 model, specifically "cahya/gpt2-small-indonesian-522M".
+GPT-2 is used as the decoder in this architecture.
+However, to make it work effectively in this summarization task, it needs to be modified to enable cross-attention.
+This means GPT-2 can now focus on the encoded information from the BERT model.
+After receiving the encoded input from BERT, GPT-2 generates the actual summary.
+It ensures that the output is not only grammatically fluent but also aligned with the meaning and context of the original article.
+### Why This Approach Works
+By combining the pre-trained BERT and GPT-2 models, this summarizer leverages their strengths:

+1. BERT excels at understanding context and capturing the deep nuances of the Indonesian language.
+2. GPT-2 specializes in generating text that is coherent and fluent.

+This setup significantly enhances the model's ability to generate accurate and meaningful summaries while saving time and resources, as the pre-trained models reduce the need for building and training the system from scratch.

+## Create Model
+The process of creating the Bert2GPT Indonesian Text Summarizer involves carefully setting up the architecture that integrates pre-trained BERT and GPT-2 models into an encoder-decoder framework.
+Here’s an explanation of each step based on the code and process you've outlined:

+### 1. Create the GPT-2 Model with Modified Configuration
+The GPT-2 model is initialized with a configuration that allows cross-attention.
+This ensures that the GPT-2 decoder can attend to the output from the BERT encoder.
+Cross-attention enables the decoder to focus on relevant parts of the encoded input text, making the summarization process more accurate and context-aware.
+### 2. Combine BERT and GPT-2 into an Encoder-Decoder Model
+The BERT model is the encoder, and the GPT-2 model is the decoder in this architecture.
+The encoder reads the input text, converts it into a meaningful representation (encoded data), and then passes this representation to the GPT-2 decoder.
+The decoder then generates a summary based on the encoded input.
+This sequence-to-sequence structure is typical for tasks like summarization.
+### 3. Update Special Tokens Based on the Tokenizer
+Special tokens such as the decoder start token, pad token, and end-of-sequence (EOS) token are essential for the model to understand where a sequence begins and ends.
+These tokens are crucial during training and inference, ensuring the model handles inputs of varying lengths correctly.
+### 4. Check for GPU Availability
+GPU availability is checked to determine whether the model can be trained on a GPU, which would significantly speed up training.
+If a GPU is available, the model is moved to the GPU for faster computation.
+Otherwise, it will default to the CPU, which might take longer for training but is still functional.
+### 5. Move the Model to the Appropriate Device
+Once the device (GPU or CPU) is determined, the model is moved to that device to ensure it's ready for training.
+### 6. Print Model Architecture and Parameters
+The code prints the architecture of the model to give a clear overview of how the components are structured.
+Additionally, it calculates the total number of parameters and the trainable parameters in the model.
+This information is helpful to understand the model's complexity and its trainable components.
+### Summary
+The steps taken in this process ensure that the Bert2GPT Indonesian Text Summarizer is effectively prepared for training.
+By integrating pre-trained BERT and GPT-2 models and configuring special tokens, the model leverages advanced language understanding and text generation capabilities.
+Checking GPU availability helps optimize the training process for faster results, and understanding the model’s parameters gives insight into its complexity.